microsoft/aed-rust-learn-content/modules-packages-crates/includes/1-understand-concepts-behind-code-organization.md

 ## Library Crates

 We've already covered how to create a binary program, and creating a library is just as easy.
-To create a library, pass the `--lib` command line parateter to the `cargo new` command:
+To create a library, pass the `--lib` command line parameter to the `cargo new` command:

     $ cargo new --lib my-library
          Created library `my-library` package